TFT-ROCKS/Casanova_iOS/Casanova/Pods/Target Support Files/Pods-Casanova/Pods-Casanova-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## WechatOpenSDK
+## UMengUShare

-Copyright 2017 tencent.com.
+Copyright 2011 - 2017 UMeng.com.
 All rights reserved.

 ## nanopb